Om-Suryawanshi/LabReportAPI/README.md

 - Listens on `0.0.0.0:12377` for incoming TCP messages.
 - Each message must be wrapped in `STX` (`0x02`) and `ETX` (`0x03`) characters.
 - Valid messages are in the format: `PATIENT123|GLUCOSE|120|mg/dL`
 - Parsed data is stored in-memory as `LabMessage` objects.
+If the system has been idle (no TCP messages) for 30+ seconds, it saves data.
+- Data is appended to `LabData.json` on the USB drive.
+- Works even if the USB path is not explicitly configured (`auto-detects removable drives`).

 ### ✅ Web API Endpoints (`LabDataController`)
 - `/api/labdata/status`: Shows the server IP, port, last message time, and write status.
 - `/api/labdata/save`: Manually triggers a save to USB.

-### ✅ USB File Writing (`MessageProcessor`)
-- If the system has been idle (no TCP messages) for 30+ seconds, it saves data.
-- Data is appended to `LabData.json` on the USB drive.
-- Works even if the USB path is not explicitly configured (`auto-detects removable drives`).

 ---
 <!--